Learning how to sell on Instagram offers businesses of all sizes incredible opportunities to reach their target audiences and drive sales.

 Once you’ve set up your audience and budget, make sure to give your ad one last look-over before hitting “Confirm.”

 You can start with a small budget and run your ad for a few days to test things out.
 To track how your ad is performing, click “View Results” in the bottom left corner of your ad.
 Remember, Instagram ads can take practice, so make sure you continue to tweak your boosted posts and audiences until you get the results you want.

 The best ads to drive Instagram sales for your business are ones that clearly explain how to make a purchase.

 Consider @thebouqsco.
 In the example below, they use the call to action “Shop now and save” in the caption followed by a short description of the offer.
 They also use “Shop Now” as a call to action for the button text to encourage users to make a purchase.

 Basically, The Bouqs Co. simplifies the buying process.
 The ad makes it super clear what they are offering without any distractions.
 It’s important you keep your messaging simple, so you don’t distract users from the ultimate goal of your post.

 In March 2017, Instagram released advertising in Stories, offering brands yet another paid opportunity to reach more people.
 These immersive, full-screen ads let your business use targeting that makes your ads personally relevant to the people you want to reach.

-While photo ads will likely retain their top spot well into 2019, statistics show that Instagram Story ads will see the most growth.
+While photo ads will likely retain their top spot well into 2021, Instagram Story ads should see the most growth based on the rise in Instagram Stories usage.
 These ads pop up in between Instagram Stories of accounts you follow and can make a large impact on potential customers.